Fluttering shearwater: New Zealand range

-Fluttering shearwaters breed on coastal islands throughout New Zealand, with large populations on islands throughout the north-east North Island, such as the Alderman Islands, Moturoa Island, Bream Islands, north-west Chicken islands, Mercury Islands, Motuharakeke Island (Cavalli Islands), as well as islands throughout the Marlborough Sound / Cook Strait region of the South Island, with a majority of these offshore islands within 40 km of the mainland.
+Fluttering shearwaters breed on coastal islands throughout New Zealand, with large populations on islands throughout the north-east North Island, such as the Aldermen Islands, Moturoa Island, Bream Islands, north-west Chicken islands, Mercury Islands, Motuharakeke Island (Cavalli Islands), as well as islands throughout the Marlborough Sound/Cook Strait region of the South Island, with a majority of these offshore islands within 40 km of the mainland.

 Habitat preferences

 The habitats of fluttering shearwater are marine and terrestrial, including coastal and marine areas, scrubland and forest.
-They are most commonly found in subtropical waters and warm water (24 ℃) of intermediate to high salinity (35%).
-Common on inshore areas that are easy to enter such as harbours, inlets, bays and straits.
+They are most commonly found in subtropical waters and warm water (24 °C) of intermediate to high salinity (35%).
+The birds are common on inshore areas that are easy to enter such as harbours, inlets, bays and straits.
 They usually select stony, scrub-covered slopes near the peak, as well as cracks and holes in the rock far from the water to breed, which is a benefit for taking off.